thobet/3DPlan/README.md

 <pre>
 (Question 1) DD:MM:YY Hr:Mins:Sec, 3D (0) or 4D (1) output?
 (Write 0 or 1): The recommended answer is "1".
 (Question 2) DD:MM:YY Hr:Mins:Sec, Agisoft-Metashape (0), Mapillary-OpenSFM (1) or MyTriangulation (2)?
 (Write 0, 1 or 2):
         Select the answer depending the SfM-MVS algorithm that you want to use.
 The recommended answer is "0".
         If "0":
             (Question 2.1) DD:MM:YY Hr:Mins:Sec, Python Module (0) or GUI (1) output?
 (Write 0 or 1):
                 Select how you will apply the Agisoft-Metashape pipeline.
                 The python-module choice executes the pipeline automatically.
-                On the other hand the GUI option waits for the user to run the algorithm using the Agisoft-Metashape interface.
+                On the other hand the GUI option waits for the user to run the algorithm using the Agisoft-Metashape graphical user interface.
                 When the dense point cloud is produced the user must save it into the "Lines" directory, which is produced automatically, as "merged.txt".
-(Question 3) DD:MM:YY Hr:Mins:Sec,
+(Question 3) DD:MM:YY Hr:Mins:Sec, Canny (0) or external semantic information (1)?
+(Write 0 or 1):
+        If the edge semantic information is not available the user should select the "Canny" choice i.e., write 0 and press "enter".
+        Then the 3.2 step (How to use) is executed.
+        If the edge semantic information is available the user should select the "semantic information" choice i.e., write 1 and press "enter".
+        (!
+Notice !)
+Look the step 3.1 (How to use).
+(Question 4) DD:MM:YY Hr:Mins:Sec, Give the available image format:
+        The user should write the images format, which are stored into "rgb" directory, for example .JPG and the to press "enter".
+        The valid answers are '.JPG', '.jpg', '.TIFF', '.tiff', '.tif', '.PNG', '.png'.

+The 3DPlan algorithm is executed according to the answers of the user and the 3DPlan.dxf archive is produced into the "Lines" directory.
 </pre>

+## Examples

 ## License
 3DPlan is GPL-3.0 licensed, as found in the LICENSE file.